LARA Super Thermal Power Station

-Lara Super Thermal Power Station is a coal-fired power project located near village Lara, Taluk Pussore, Raigarh district in Indian state of Chhattisgarh.
-The power plant is one of the coal based power plants of NTPC.
-The coal requirement will be obtained from Talaipalli coal block Mand Raigarh Coalfield and water requirement will be sourced from Mahanadi River through Saradih Barrage.
+Lara Super Thermal Power Station is a coal-fired power project located near village Lara, Taluk Pussore, Raigarh district in the Indian state of Chhattisgarh.
+It is one of the coal based power plants of NTPC.
+The coal requirement will be obtained from Talaipalli coal block Mand Raigarh Coalfield and the water requirement will be sourced from Mahanadi River through Saradih Barrage.

 Capacity

 Lara Super Thermal Power Project has an installed capacity of 1600 MW.